Improving the statistical efficiency of cross-conformal prediction: Additional experiments

 The results are reported in Table~\ref{tab:lasso_park} and Table~\ref{tab:rf_park}.
 In Table~\ref{tab:lasso_park}, we can see that for lasso regression the smaller sets are obtained using split conformal with miscoverage rate set to $2\alpha$.
 Overall, our approaches typically yield smaller sets compared to those obtained using standard cross-conformal prediction and split conformal prediction.
 However, we can observe a higher variability derived from the use of randomization (or sequential processing of the p-values).
-Interestingly, when the random forest is used as regression algorithm (Table~\ref{tab:rf_park}), the smaller sets are obtained using the exchangeable and randomized cross-conformal prediction method.
-In particular, on average, the method also outperforms split conformal prediction trained at level $2\alpha$.
+Interestingly, when the random forest is used as a regression algorithm (Table~\ref{tab:rf_park}), the smaller sets are obtained using the exchangeable and randomized cross-conformal prediction method.
+In particular, on average, the method also outperforms the split conformal prediction trained at level $2\alpha$.
 In both cases, the marginal coverage of the proposed methods fluctuates between levels $1-2\alpha$ and $1-\alpha$.
+On the other hand, from Table \ref{tab:rf_park} it is possible to see that cross conformal is conservative with coverage higher than the nominal $1-\alpha$.

 \paragraph{Abalone dataset.} The proposed methods are applied to the abalone dataset \citep{abalone_1}.
 The goal is to predict the age of abalones (the number of rings) using $p=8$ physical measurements.
 The dataset contains $n=4177$ observations where $4000$ observations are used as training points, while the remaining part is used as a test set.
-In this experiment, we directly modify the cross-conformal prediction as described in Section~\ref{sec:imp-cross} (indeed, we remove the word \texttt{mod} from the labels in Table~\ref{tab:abalone}).
-The procedure is repeated $20$ times to remove the randomness of the split and the results reported are the average over the $20$ trials.
-The $\alpha$-level is set to $0.1$ and $K=10$.
+In this experiment, we directly modify the cross-conformal prediction as described in Section~\ref{sec:imp-cross} (indeed, we remove the word \texttt{mod} from the labels in Tables~\ref{tab:abalone5}, \ref{tab:abalone10} and \ref{tab:abalone20}).
+The procedure is repeated $100$ times to remove the randomness of the split and the results reported are the average over the $100$ trials.
+The $\alpha$-level is set to $0.1$ and we use different number of folds, in particular, $K=\{5, 10, 20\}$.
 The regression algorithm used is a random forest with $25$ trees grown for each forest.